dladowitz/TopicsVoting/docs/DEVICE_DETECTION_SIMPLIFICATION.md

 3. **No cookies needed**: Device type determined fresh on each request
 4. **No page reloads**: Layout determined server-side before page renders
 5. **Complete form preservation**: No client-side interference
+6. **Tablets use laptop layout**: iPads and Android tablets treated as laptops

 ### Implementation

 #### Ruby Concern (`screen_size_concern.rb`)
 - Detects device type using `request.user_agent`
 - Uses regex pattern matching for mobile devices
+- **Excludes tablets** - iPads and Android tablets use laptop layout
 - Returns boolean for `mobile_device?` method
 - No cookies, no JavaScript, no client-side state